From Britain to Baghdad

-The beer historian Ron Pattinson wrote a sketch of Calder’s in a blogpost on October 27, 2011.
-He points out that Calder’s was absorbed by a larger firm in 1960 but for 40 years previous, had no brewery of its own: it had outsourced its needs to other breweries, that is.
+Beer historian Ron Pattinson wrote a sketch of Calder’s in a blogpost on October 27, 2011.
+He pointed out that Calder’s was absorbed by a larger firm in 1960 but for 40 years previously, had no brewery of its own: it outsourced its needs to other breweries.

-It therefore makes sense that Calder’s wanted to buy a recently tested, relatively compact plant to make some beer itself.
-Nonetheless, no account I know of mentions Calder’s having done so.
+It therefore makes sense Calder’s wanted to buy a recently tested, relatively compact plant to make some beer itself.
+Nonetheless, no account I know of mentions Calder having done so.

 I then considered what happened to that plant, and concluded it probably ended at The Iraq Brewery Co., founded in 1945-46 in Baghdad.

 In 1945 Iraq was a Regency, with King Faisal II taking full power on reaching his majority in 1953.
 Brewing was in that period considered an acceptable activity in the country.